cybha22/wfp-killswitch/README.md

-# Advanced VPN Kill Switch for Windows
+# Advanced PROTON VPN Kill Switch for Windows

 A production-grade, OS-level VPN kill switch built in Go that provides fail-closed network protection using the Windows Filtering Platform (WFP).
 Designed to be stronger than ProtonVPN's built-in kill switch.